 Do You Have to Wait 60 Days to Get a Divorce in Texas?

-Whether it is Dallas County or Tarrant County or any of the other 254 counties Texas Family Code § 6.702 requires spouses to wait 60 days before they can finalize their divorce, though there are a few exceptions that may allow you to waive the waiting period in Texas.
+Whether it is Dallas County or Tarrant County or any of the other 254 counties, Texas Family Code § 6.702 requires spouses to wait 60 days before finalizing their divorce.
+However, there are a few exceptions.
+These exceptions may allow you to waive the waiting period in Texas.

-The waiting period means that you cannot get a divorce on or before the 60th day following the filing of the Original Petition for Divorce.
-Weekends and holidays are included in the waiting period, but the day the Petitioner filed the petition is not included.
+The waiting period means you cannot get a divorce on or before the 60th day following the filing of the Original Petition for Divorce.
+Weekends and holidays are included in the waiting period.
+However, the day the Petitioner filed the petition is not included.
 The first day of the waiting period begins the day after the petition is filed.

 In situations where the 61st day falls on a holiday or weekend, spouses can finalize their divorce on the next business day.